Melbourne protest organisers fined by cops

 Four fresh cases of COVID-19 were confirmed in Victoria on Friday, but none are believed to be linked to the protest.

-One was detected through routine testing, two are in hotel quarantine and the last is under investigation.
+One was detected through routine testing, two are in hotel quarantine and the other is the child at Kangaroo Ground Pre-School.

+The child attended the pre-school for one day while potentially infectious, but hadn’t been showing symptoms.

+The centre has been closed for at least 24 hours from Friday for deep cleaning, with contact tracing also underway.

-Victoria has now recorded 1703 cases, but only 49 of them are active with 1632 people having recovered from the condition while 19 have died.
+Victoria has now recorded 1703 cases, but only 49 of them are active with 1632 people having recovered from the condition.

 Of the total cases, 179 are believed to be from community transmission.